A Barcoding solution is never just a piece of hardware: This is the heart of Barcoding’s Process, People, Technology (PPT) philosophy.

 Email us: info@barcoding.com

-Every organization that receives, holds, and/or ships items hopes to achieve track and trace perfection—complete and accurate information about the inventory: what you have, how much you have, where it is, how fast it’s moving off, which items are most popular, and about a dozen other data points that affect overall supply chain efficiency.
+Every business that receives, holds, and/or ships items needs complete and accurate information about their inventory: what’s in stock and how much, where it is, how fast it’s moving, which items are most popular, when items expire, and about a dozen other data points that impact supply chain efficiency.

-However, too many organizations are still using the traditional pen-and-paper method to track and trace, or they use multiple apps that create a complexity that’s bottlenecking operations.
-Both approaches offer only limited data—not the detailed, real-time picture that’s necessary if you want to react wisely as market conditions and customer needs change.
+Too many organizations still use the traditional pen-and-paper method to track and trace inventory, or they’re relying on a hodgepodge of multiple apps.
+That creates even more complexity and strangles operations with bottlenecks.
+Both approaches can offer only limited data—not the granular, real-time view needed to plan and act wisely as market conditions and customer demands change.

 Step 1: Map the store, identifying all racks, displays, walls, and shelves where products are placed.